 - More personal involvement than an online degree.

 Residencies are a time to explore, network, learn, share, and celebrate with peers, staff, and faculty.
 While students work with advisors to forge individualized study plans for the semester, they also have the opportunity to attend workshops, advising groups, keynote addresses, large celebrations and a host of other rich and interesting events where they also learn from other adult students.
 Together with their faculty advisors, students consider study ideas, program content, personal goals, and what they might do to achieve their goals.
 This model combines a strong sense of community with personalized learning, enhanced by open and extended written dialogue with a faculty mentor.
 The strength of the program rests on the excellence of our faculty and their commitment to students.
-Program residencies take place on our campus in Plainfield, Vermont.
-Additionally, residencies for our MFA in Creative Writing and our MFA in Interdisciplinary Arts programs are offered at our educational site in Port Townsend, Washington and our Education Program is offered at our educational site in Seattle, Washington.
+Program residencies take place on onsite at the College’s campus in Plainfield, Vermont or virtually from where ever the student is based.

 After the Residency